42+ Years of Serving Injured Workers in Pennsylvania

 It is important to note that the Pennsylvania workers’ compensation system is no-fault, therefore workers are entitled to compensation for their workplace injuries regardless of who was at fault for the accident.
 Your benefits come through your employer’s workers’ compensation insurance company.

 It is also prudent to seek the counsel of a qualified workers’ compensation lawyer who can help explain all available legal options and provide guidance through the process of filing a fall accident claim.
-The legal team at Larry Pitt & Associates, P.C. provide comprehensive counsel for injured workers in all types of industries throughout Pennsylvania.
+The legal team at Larry Pitt & Associates, P.C. provides comprehensive counsel for injured workers in all types of industries throughout Pennsylvania.